Skip to content

 Key Aftercare Tips:

-• For the first four days post-treatment, avoid touching your eyebrows to prevent irritation or infection.
+• For the first 4 days after treatment, avoid touching your eyebrows to prevent irritation or infection.

 • Hydration: We will provide a saline solution to spray on your eyebrows for the initial four days to keep the area hydrated and promote healing.

 • Gentle Washing: After the first four days, you may wash your face and eyebrows.
-Remember to pat the area dry gently; do your very best not to rub.
+Remember to gently pat the area dry; do your very best not to rub.

-• Swelling Management: If there is any swelling/redness, apply ice above the eyebrows for 20 minutes to reduce it.
+• Swelling Management: If there is any swelling/redness, apply ice to the area above the eyebrows for 20 minutes to reduce it.
 This is especially helpful in the first few days.

 • Sleeping Position: Sleeping on your back with your head elevated during the first week can help minimise the swelling.